 An Advancing the Humanities at Community Colleges Bridging Cultures Project

 Fall 2012 ~ Spring 2014

-The San Antonio College Bridging Islamic Traditions Module project is one of eighteen projects selected from seventeen states for participation in the Advancing the Humanities: A National Endowment for the Humanities Bridging Cultures Project, 2012-2014.
-We seek to illustrate how effective interdisciplinary collaboration in the humanities is uniquely suited to connecting intellectual processes to real-world challenges.
-The project is intended to improve faculty preparation and increase student engagement as part of a continuous quest to address intellectual traditions that often involve seemingly unbridgeable divides.
-Among the desired outcomes is the goal to foster scholarly and pedagogical exchanges among students and faculties across the five Alamo Colleges.
-The module ties into common humanities curriculum and aligns with the grant’s goal to advance cultural understanding and humanities teaching.
+The San Antonio College (SAC) Bridging Islamic Traditions Module project is one of eighteen projects selected from seventeen states for participation in the Advancing the Humanities: A National Endowment for the Humanities Bridging Cultures Project, 2012-2014.
+The SAC project seeks to illustrate how interdisciplinary collaboration in the humanities is uniquely suited to connecting intellectual processes to real-world challenges.
+The project is designed to enrich faculty preparation for teaching about Islamic culture while increasing student engagement as part of a continuous quest to address intellectual traditions that often involve seemingly unbridgeable divides.
+Completed in December 2013, the modules tie into common humanities curriculum, state mandated course Learning Outcomes and align with the grant’s goal to advance cultural understanding and humanities teaching.

 ~ Provides historical context linking the religion and expansion of Islam to place and time stretching from Al-Andalus to Persia.Module 2

 ~ Links the Islamic Golden Age to the intellectual and architectural past of the Byzantine and Greek to the Renaissance.Module 3

 ~ Connects the Islamic legacy to the cultural traditions of the Spanish empire as seen in the Americas and South Texas, specifically San Antonio.